 Overcoming The Language Barrier

-If you’re visiting Shenzhen to meet with vendors and possible future partners for the first time, they’ll generally assume you don’t’ speak any Mandarin or Cantonese so how they react to you often depends on largely their confidence and ability to speak English.
+If you’re visiting Shenzhen to meet with vendors and possible future partners for the first time, they’ll generally assume you don’t speak any Mandarin or Cantonese so how they react to you often depends on largely their confidence and ability to speak English.
 Luckily, Google translate has an offline version available, which you can download before entering China, that can help get your message across and avoid unnecessary confusion.
 Without it, you might have to get creative when getting your message across in a meeting.
 For more tips on how to overcome the language barrier, check out this blog post.

 Using A Calculator

 Many of Shenzhen’s business travellers are in the city meeting with vendors who’ll be supplying their next range of electronic goods.
 It’s not uncommon for your vendor to keep a calculator on the table, often illustrating to use it when communicating order numbers and prices.

 Nearly every Chinese vendor or manufacturer carries a business card with them.
 In Shenzhen, you’re likely to be asked for one in return if your vendor provides you with his.
 Before heading to Shenzhen, it is recommended downloading and signing up for WeChat, whose headquarters are in Shenzhen.
 WeChat is a widely used app throughout China and is useful for daily chats to payment and document transfers.
 Swapping your WeChat details is a great way to follow up and keep in touch with your vendors.

 If it’s your first time visiting Shenzhen, you’re likely to be surprised by certain cultures present in the city.
 Western visitors are often a bit shocked at the local customs, so brace yourself before you arrive: